I got an interesting question in my email inbox:

 Let’s start with the easy question: is $51,000 per year good money for a recent accounting graduate?

-As faithful readers know, we looked at the pay by major for recent graduates last summer.
+As faithful readers know, we look at the pay by major for recent graduates every year.

 Using this crude estimate, it looks like $51,000 to start is good money!

 No Accountant or Salary is Typical

 However, almost no one and no job is typical, so this national median is not particularly useful to answer the mother’s questions.

 Fortunately, the PayScale salary survey makes figuring out what a starting accountant, working for an accounting consulting firm, in northern Virginia should be paid easy.

 I do not know all the details of the position, so I guessed a larger firm (800 employees), a location outside the DC beltway, and skipped several question that could be important.

 Even with these caveats, we get a clearer picture for the salary of a starting accountant in northern VA: